American Legion deputy director among 11 arrested in child solicitation sting - NewsBreak

 “We are aware of the employee arrest you are referencing.
 The seriousness of these allegations cannot be overstated.
 Effective immediately, the individual has been put on administrative leave, pending further action.
 We will fully support the investigation and judicial process as it moves forward.
 In support of those efforts, we cannot provide further comment at this time.”American Legion

 According to court documents, on May 10 Hendricks began communicating with the undercover detective on the website Reddit.
 During these conversations, the detective told Hendricks he was a 14-year-old girl which didn’t dissuade Hendricks.
-Hendricks continued to message the “girl” telling her how he could help bring her fantasies to life “no matter how twisted or perverted.”Hoosier Heroes 2022: Lloyd Boston, Sr.
+Hendricks continued to message the “girl” telling her how he could help bring her fantasies to life “no matter how twisted or perverted.”ISP: Chicago man carjacked woman, leapt off bridge after being shot at by police

 Hendricks then made plans to meet the presumed 14-year-old at a gas station in Greenwood.
 When Hendricks arrived later that same day he was confronted by police who placed him under arrest.
 Hendricks reportedly tried to pull away and resist before he was taken to the ground by officers.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.